 A classic method for doing this is to consider your practice’s strengths, weaknesses, opportunities, and threats.
 Strengths and weaknesses refer to the internal workings of your practice.
 Opportunities and threats refer to how your practice is positioned within the larger environment.

-Review the following questions from these four categories to get started and determine where you might want to make adjustments:
+Review the following questions from these four categories to get started.
+Then determine where you might want to make adjustments:

 • Do my practice offerings align well with what my prospective and current clients actually need?
 Which additional client needs could I satisfy?
 What extensions of my offerings are possible?